rangle/ngCourse2/handout/forms/getting-started.md

 ```

-> This override will be deprecated in future releases
+> This override will be deprecated in future releases.

 ### Input Labeling

-The majority of the form examples will use the following HTML5 style for labeling inputs:
+Most of the form examples use the following HTML5 style for labeling inputs:

 ```html
 <label for="name">Name</label>